spbuster/AI/GenerativeAI/Readme.md

 ## 📌 AI Agents

-### 🔹 AI Agent Scraping tex from an article & Summarizing it
+### 🔹 AI Agent Scraping text from an article & Summarizing it

 ## 📌 Multi Modal